mavavilj/BareMusicFramework/README.md

 * Would like to change things in their programs, workflows, etc., but have no means to change things.

-## Existing DAW frameworks:
+## Existing frameworks:

 * Are scattered and unstandardized.
-Every "DAW house" might construct their own framework or at least select their own toolchains.
+For example, every "DAW house" might construct their own framework or at least select their own toolchains.
+* May not have implemented prerequisites for some implementations.
+Examples: SoundCollider is licensed in GPL, which prohibits making commercial plug-ins using it.
+SoundCollider has an odd selection of languages.
+FAUST is licensed under the GPL.
+FAUST is written using C++.

 ## Developers: